harshivchandra/DiscreteEventSimulation/README.md

 The paper describes a method by which they can linearly optimise the amount of resources required to improve patient TAT based on a 160 day simulation study conducted using SimPY and PuLP, which is then fed into a Multi-Linear Regression model.
 The output weights from the model are subject to a linear optimisation problem, subject to some pre-defined constraints.

-## Outcome from implementation, compared to paper!

-Coming soon!

 ## Credit :
 [1] *Battu, Anudeep, S. Venkataramanaiah, and R. Sridharan.
 "Patient Flow Optimization in an Emergency Department Using SimPy-Based Simulation Modeling and Analysis: A Case Study."
 In Applications of Computation in Mechanical Engineering: Select Proceedings of 3rd International Conference on Computing in Mechanical Engineering (ICCME 2021), pp. 271-280.
 Singapore: Springer Nature Singapore, 2022.*
 [2]